HISTORY and MAP

 Spanish explorer Melchor Díaz was one of the first Europeans to visit the area around Imperial Valley in 1540.
 The explorer Juan Bautista de Anza also explored the area in 1776.
 After the Mexican-American War, the northern half of the valley was annexed by the U.S., while the southern half remained under Mexican rule.
 Small scale settlement in natural aquifer areas occurred in the early 19th century, but most permanent settlement was after 1900.

 In 1905, torrential rainfall in the American Southwest caused the Colorado River to flood, including canals that had been built to irrigate the Imperial Valley.
-Since the valley is partially below sea level, the waters never fully receded, but collected in the Salton Sink in what is now called the Salton Sea, the world’s only artificial inland sea.
+The valley is partially below sea level, the waters never fully receded, but collected in the Salton Sink in what is now called the Salton Sea, the world’s only artificial inland sea.

 Imperial County was formed in 1907 from the eastern portion of San Diego County.
 The county took its name from Imperial Valley, itself named for the Imperial Land Company, a subsidiary of the California Development Company, which at the turn of the 20th century had claimed the southern portion of the Colorado Desert for agriculture.
 By 1910, the land company had managed to settle and develop thousands of farms on both sides of the border.
 The Mexican Revolution soon after severely disrupted the company’s plans.